 5th – $2,000

-Note: Teams need to mail in at least one of their artwork to receive their prize.
-The artwork will be returned after the exhibition.
+Winning teams must mail in at least one of their winning artworks to receive their prizes.
+The artworks will be featured in an exhibition in Seattle and will be returned to the teams afterwards.

-80% goes to the school, 20% goes to the team members directly (one check).
+Team from a US school or nonprofit 80% goes to the school or nonprofit, 20% to the team members directly.

 Schedule

-June 1st to June 10, 2025 – open to public voting & professional judges
+Apr 1st to May 1st 2025 – public voting and professional judging

 • 4″ x 6″